citrix/terraform-provider-citrix/README.md

 ### Create a Hypervisor Resource Pool

 The hypervisor resource pool defines the network configuration for a hypervisor connection.
-Refer the [DaaS Hypervisor Resource Pool documentaion](docs/resources/hypervisor_resource_pool.md) to configure a hypervisr resource pool via terraform.
+Refer the [DaaS Hypervisor Resource Pool documentaion](docs/resources/azure_hypervisor_resource_pool.md) to configure an Azure hypervisr resource pool via terraform.

 ### Create a Machine Catalog